joatmon08/hashicorp-stack-demoapp/README.md

 ```

 Go into Terraform Cloud and destroy resources
-for the `consul-cts` workspace.

-Go into Terraform Cloud and destroy resources
 for the `consul-config` workspace.

-Go into Terraform Cloud and destroy resources
-for the `consul-setup` workspace.

 Remove additional Consul resources.

 ```shell
 make clean-consul
 ```

+Go into Terraform Cloud and destroy resources
+for the `consul-setup` workspace.

 Remove API Gateway manifests.